 #2 Santa Cruz

 Just under a 90-minute drive from San Francisco, a short 40-minute drive from San Jose, and a 2-hour drive from Sacramento, Santa Cruz is an easily accessible day trip in Northern California.
 This super laid-back town is known for warm beaches (unlike the ones in SF), head-tiltin’ redwood trees, and tie-dye culture.
-Although dogs aren’t allowed on the famed Santa Cruz Boardwalk, finding dog-friendly activities in the area is never a problem.
-Dogs may have been banned from Downtown Santa Cruz in the past, but now I can dash through Pacific Avenue with an upright tail.
-Whether it’s brunch or dinner, I can join my humans on dog-friendly restaurant patios offering dog bowls.
-At the ARF-so-colorful and eccentric Cafe Limelight (1016 Cedar Street), I can even bark an order off their 5-item doggie menu featuring dental sticks and savory turkey.
-Santa Cruz is no Napa Valley, but I sure love hitting up their dog-friendly breweries and vineyards, where it’s not uncommon to find dogs inside tasting rooms.
-With a myriad of dog-friendly state parks, trails, and beaches (Its Beach 701 W Cliff Dr) combined with year-round moderate weather, Santa Cruz is a real pawty for dogs.
-Sniff out my comprehensive guide to visiting dog-friendly Santa Cruz now!
+Although dogs aren’t allowed on the famed Santa Cruz Boardwalk, finding dog-friendly activities in the area is rarely a pawblem.
+Dogs may have historically been banned from Downtown Santa Cruz in the past, but now I can dash through Pacific Avenue and leave a few alpha marks with an upright tail.
+Whether it’s brunch or dinner, I can join my humans on dog-friendly restaurant patios whose staff are quick to offer dog bowls.

 Part of the Golden Gate National Recreation Area (GGNRA), the national parks in Marin boast bountiful dog-friendly trails, beaches, and open spaces.
 Even though dogs are prohibited in Muir Woods (for the safety of your precious dog and wildlife) and campgrounds, they are permitted on the nearby Muir Beach in certain areas, such as Beach Area Proper (on-leash or voice control), Kaashi Way & Coastal Trail (on-leash), and Redwood Creek Lagoon & Riparian Area.
 Sniff out the National Park Service website for all their dog-friendly locations.

-If you aren’t up for a hike, take your (small) dog on a day trip to my human’s favorite, Sausalito.
+If you aren’t up for a hike, take your dog on a day trip to my human’s favorite city in Marin, Sausalito.
 A 30-minute ferry ride from San Francisco will take you and your dog to timeless views of the Golden Gate Bridge and a charming waterfront walkway with restaurants and shops.
 Official ferry rules state that dogs are allowed on the ferry as long as they remain in a handheld kennel or airline-approved carrier.

 #4 Lake Tahoe

-If you and your furry traveler get bored in Tahoe, you can drive 30-60 minutes (depending on which part of Tahoe you’re in) to Reno, Nevada.
+If you and your furry traveler are thinking of driving 30-60 minutes (depending on which part of Tahoe you’re in) to Reno, Nevada, THINK AGAIN.
 About 22 miles from Tahoe, Reno is coined the “The Biggest Little City in the World.”
-It has a dog-friendly downtown along the Truckee River where your dog can effortlessly sniff out dog bowls and treats outside of restaurants with dog-friendly dining patios.
+BUT since Penny Gurl’s last visit, we have removed Reno from our list of dog-friendly destinations.
+Sniff out WHY you should NOT take your dog to Reno.

 #5 Sly Park